Donald Trump accuses journalist of ‘hurting Australia’ for asking about his wealth

 Shortly after, an official White House social media account shared a video of the exchange with the caption: “Trump smacks down a rude foreign Fake News loser.”

-Meanwhile, the Australian journalist told Radio National Breakfast on Wednesday that Mr Trump was in a "pretty feisty mood" during the exchange between them.
-Mr Lyons joked that he would have to "brace himself" for when the president "tells on me" to Mr Albanese.
+Meanwhile, the Australian journalist told Radio National Breakfast on Wednesday that Trump was in a "pretty feisty mood" during the exchange between them.
+Lyons joked that he would have to "brace himself" for when the president "tells on me" to Albanese.

 Join our commenting forum